 Service Account

-It is recommend that the site have its own application pool and the application pool should run with a service account.
+It is recommended that the site have its own application pool and the application pool should run with a service account.
 If the database is hosted on the same box as IIS, then a local account can be used.
 If the database and IIS are hosted on separate boxes, a domain account should be used.

 Set up the Application Pool